test0z/plan-search-chatbot/app/frontend/README.md

 ## Usage

-- Open your web browser and navigate to `http://localhost:7860` to access the Gradio interface.
+- Open your web browser and navigate to public URL `https://xxxxxxxxx.gradio.live` to access the Gradio interface.
 - Enter your message in the input box and click "Submit" to interact with the chatbot.

 ## Contributing